ICanBoogie/HTTP/README.md

-### Date, Expires, If-Modified-Since, If-Unmodified-Since and Reply-After headers
+### Date, Expires, If-Modified-Since, If-Unmodified-Since and Retry-After headers

 All date related headers can be specified as Unix timestamp, strings or `DateTime` instances.